 The big tourist attraction is outside in the courtyard facing the Hudson River.
 The Vessel is a 150-foot-tall copper-colored architectural object with interconnecting stairways.
 In person, it is quite stunning but also has attracted negative publicity due to suicide attempts.
 At current writing, it is closed to the public.

 Dressed for the event in a new jacket from Saks in Palm Desert, I figured it would be easy for any salesperson worth their salt to notice the jacket, and that would give them an obvious start to a good conversation.
 And yet...

 As I went into a number of men’s stores at Hudson Yards, nothing.

 No greeting.
 No eye contact.

 One guy brilliantly called to me from behind me, “You look like our customer.”
-I answered, “I think I am,” as I picked up a yellow-striped shirt wondering if I could pull it off.
-I expected him to come over to talk to me face to face or acknowledge we were two humans trying to communicate but instead, he turned back to some other guy in the store. #missedit.
+I answered, “I think I am,” as I picked up a yellow-striped shirt, wondering if I could pull it off.
+I expected him to come over to talk to me face to face or acknowledge that we were two humans trying to communicate, but instead, he turned back to another guy in the store. #missedit

-At Neiman Marcus, I stood in front of the mirrors, held up several shirts to consider and then one by one put each shirt back.
+At the now-closed Neiman Marcus, I stood in front of the mirrors, held up several shirts to consider, and then put each shirt back one at a time.
 Silence.